-In Design of any machine elements, it is necessary to follow the Geometric dimensioning and tolerancing for the Holes or shafts.
-The Regardless of feature size(RFS) is the feature of the size where it can be called out for a hole or a shaft when there is no need of MMC or LMC.
+In the Design of any machine elements, it is necessary to follow the Geometric dimensioning and tolerancing for the Holes or shafts.
+The Regardless of feature size(RFS) is the feature of the size where it can be called out for a hole or a shaft when there is no need for MMC or LMC.

 Regardless of feature size

-This means that it does not matter whether the size is at it’s low or high limit of its noted tolerance and that the GD&T limit does not change.
+This means that it does not matter whether the size is at the low or high limit of its noted tolerance and that the GD&T limit does not change.

 Example for Regardless of feature size

 The pin on a given mating part was made to its smallest size (7.9 mm) or to the largest size (8.1mm)

 the worst case allowable variation that could be allowed for the position of the hole axis would be 0.2mm regardless of the size of the hole.

 The above figure represents an example of the manufactured part, where the hole size was already made within the given specified tolerances.
 But irrespective of the hole size Regardless of feature size will ensure that the actual hole axis is within the Geometric Perpendicular tolerance of 0.2mm no matter the size of the hole.